Amet Korça

-Amet Yiber Korça (born September 16, 2000) is an American soccer player who plays for Major League Soccer club FC Dallas.
+Amet Ylber Korça (born September 16, 2000) is an American soccer player who plays as a defender for NK Dubrava.

 Early life

-Korça is from Arlington, Texas where he attended The Oakridge School.
-He played youth football for Solar SC in North Texas.
+Korça is from Arlington, Texas, where he attended The Oakridge School.
+He played youth soccer for Solar SC in North Texas.
 He joined Dinamo Zagreb in 2019.

 Career

 Korça joined NK Dubrava from Dinamo Zagreb, initially on loan, before joining permanently and becoming club captain in his final season.
 When he left the club he bought a new washing machine for his former club as a farewell gift.
 In June 2022 Korça was announced as a new signing for HNK Gorica, signing a three-year contract.
 Playing for HNK Gorica in the Croatian Football League he only managed two appearances which included a red card away against HNK Hajduk Split.

 In January 2023 he agreed to join FC Dallas, signing a one-year contract with options for 2024 and 2025.
+He was resigned by Dallas for the 2024 season but released prior to the 2025 season.
+Korça rejoined NK Dubrava in 2025.

 Personal life

-Both his parents are Albanian who left Albania initially for New York, before moving to Texas where Korça was born.
+Korça was born in Texas to Albanian parents.